Meyrueis: Geography

-The town of Meyrueis is located between the foothills of Mont Aigoual to the south, and the Causse Méjean to the north.
+The town of Meyrueis is located between the foothills of Mont Aigoual to the south and the Causse Méjean to the north.
 The town thus marks the border between the geographic areas of the Grands Causses, Causse Noir and Causse Méjean, and the Cévennes Mountains.

-Three rivers are meeting there: the Jonte, the Béthuzon and the Brèze.
+Three rivers meet there: the Jonte, the Béthuzon and the Brèze.

-The communal territory stretches over 10,468 hectares, delimitated by a rectangle of 25 km long and 10 km wide, with an average altitude of 706 meters, and a highlight of 1562 meters.
+The communal territory extends across 10,468 hectares, delimited by an approximate rectangle 25 km long and 10 km wide.
+It has an average altitude of 706 metres; the highest point is 1562 metres.

-The neighbouring towns are Saint-Pierre-des-Tripiers and Hures-la-Parade to the north, Gatuzières to the east, Saint-Sauveur-Camprieu and Lanuéjols to the south.
-Finally, to the south-west, we find the commune of Veyreau in the Aveyron département.
+The neighbouring towns are Saint-Pierre-des-Tripiers and Hures-la-Parade to the north, Gatuzières to the east, and Saint-Sauveur-Camprieu and Lanuéjols to the south.
+To the south-west, lies the commune of Veyreau in the Aveyron département.

 History

 From Prehistory to the Gallo-Roman Period

 The earliest evidence of a permanent settlement in the valley of Meyrueis dates from the end of prehistory.
-The region is divided between different Celtic tribes: Gabales on the Causse Méjean, Rutenes next to Rozier and the Causse Noir, Volques Arécomiques between Meyrueis, Mount Aigoual and Nemausus (Nîmes).
+The region is divided between different Celtic tribes: Gabales on the Causse Méjean, Rutenes next to Rozier and the Causse Noir, and Volques Arécomiques between Meyrueis, Mount Aigoual and Nemausus (Nîmes).
 The agglomeration of Meyrueis itself appears at the beginning of the Christian area on a terrace dominating the confluence of the Jonte with the Brèze and the Béthuzon.
 An excavation, conducted in the 1980s in the district of Claouset, has identified a group of houses located around a public monument (temple or civil basilica?).
 This Gallo-Roman settlement dates from the 1st century.
 Other vestiges of the same period also mark the region.
 The valleys of Meyrueis then form the northwest boundary of the civitas (administrative territory and diocese) of Nîmes.

 The birth of a barony

 At the fall of the Roman Empire, the Meyrueis region is included in the Visigothic kingdom.
-In the 8th century during the Arab invasion of Spain, the kingdom disappears.
-His Gallic part, the Septimania, a time dominated by the "Sarrasins", integrates the Carolingian Empire.
-In the 10th century, the powerful family of Anduze, a descendant of the last Visigoth counts of Nîmes, reigns over the entire region.
-Meyrueis then marks the boundaries between the States of Languedoc, to which it belongs, with the neighbouring counties of Gévaudan and Rouergue.
-Overlooking the city of fifty meters, le Rocher (the Rock) bears a fortress of Carolingian origin belonging to the barons of Meyrueis, the youngest branch of the Anduze family.
-Meyrueis is also the seat of local viguerie representing the viscount of Nîmes over a territory extending from the Causse Méjean to the upper valley of the Hérault River.
-Following various marriages and inheritance, the barony and castle then successively belonged to the Roquefeuille-Anduze family (1129), the Counts of Rodez (1230), those of Armagnac (1298), the Duke of Alençon before falling in 1321 in the Albret family.
+In the 8th century, during the Arab invasion of Spain, the kingdom disappears.
+The Gallic part, the Septimania, in a period dominated by the Saracens, is integrated into the Carolingian Empire.
+In the 10th century, the powerful family of Anduze, descendants of the last Visigoth counts of Nîmes, reigns over the entire region.
+Meyrueis then marks the boundaries between the States of Languedoc, to which it belongs, and the neighbouring counties of Gévaudan and Rouergue.
+Overlooking the city from a height of fifty metres on le Rocher (the Rock) sits a fortress of Carolingian origin belonging to the barons of Meyrueis, the youngest branch of the Anduze family.
+Meyrueis is also the seat of local viguerie (administrative court) representing the Viscount of Nîmes over a territory extending from the Causse Méjean to the upper valley of the Hérault river.
+Following various marriages and inheritances, the barony and castle then successively belong to the House of Roquefeuil-Anduze (1129), the Counts of the County of Rodez (1230), the House of Armagnac (1298), and the Counts of Alençon before falling in 1321 to the Albret family.